ddmitov/perl-executing-browser-qtwebengine/doc/SETTINGS.md

 }
 ```

-A JavaScript settings object for a Perl script run by PEB has the following properties:
+A JavaScript settings object for a Perl script run by PEB must have the following basic properties:

 * **scriptRelativePath**
   ``String`` for the relative path of a Perl script run by PEB

   The relative path of a script is converted to a full path using the
   ``{PEB_executable_directory}/app`` as a root folder.
   PEB does not check filename extensions or shebang lines of Perl scripts.